 Anyone holding a faculty position at any research and educational institution can submit a proposal for organizing a program at the ICTS.
 A typical proposal for organizing a program is expected to have two or more organizers.
-All successful program proposals have to be organized in the ICTS campus in Hesaraghatta, Bangalore, India.
+All successful program proposals should be organized in the ICTS campus in Hesaraghatta, Bengaluru, India.

 What are the possible research areas of a program?

-Program proposals can be submitted in any of the traditional areas of the physical and mathematical sciences, as well as in overlapping areas, which include the interface between cosmology, particle physics and string theory; new emergent areas of mathematics with applications to statistical physics, string theory, biology, finance and so on; computational science; complex systems like climate, fluids etc.
+Program proposals can be submitted in any of the traditional areas of the physical and mathematical sciences, physical biology, computational science, complex systems like climate, fluids etc. and theoretical computer science.

 The Centre will also support activities that contribute to raising the level of scientific knowledge among Indian university students and faculty.
-Some of the high level activities will be preceded by pre-schools or instructional workshops, to enable young participants to make the best use of the programs.
-The aim of these type of activities is to contribute to human resource development in the basic sciences.
+Some of the high level activities could be preceded by pre-schools or instructional workshops, to enable young participants to make the best use of the programs.
+The aim of these types of activities is to contribute to human resource development in the basic sciences.

 How are successful program proposals selected?

 All program proposals are scrutinized by a Program Committee of the ICTS.
 It consists of acknowledged leaders in different areas of science.
-A list of the current members of the Program Committee can be found here.
 Successful program proposals must have a positive recommendation from this Committee.

 What does the Program Committee look for in a proposal?

-To receive a positive recommendation from the Program Committee, a program proposal must have the following:
+To receive a positive recommendation from the Program Committee, a program proposal must include the following information:

-1. A description of the theme and objectives, explaining the scientific case and its timeliness and a list of specific topics to be covered in the program.
+- A description of the theme and objectives- explaining the scientific case and its timeliness and a list of specific topics to be covered in the program.

-2. Duration of the program and its justification in terms of expected research benefits and human resource development.
-Proposals with a strong human resource development component are encouraged.
+- Duration of the program and its justification, in terms of expected research benefits and human resource development.
+Proposals with significant pedagogic and human resource development component are encouraged.

 The Centre will allocate budgetary support as per its norms and the needs of the proposed program.
-To do this, we will need to know the expected number of participants from outside Bangalore and from within Bangalore, expected number of single and sharing rooms required and approximate travel assistance expected.
+To do this, we need to know the expected number of participants from outside Bangalore (and a rough estimate from within Bangalore), expected number of single and sharing rooms required and approximate travel assistance expected.
 Please note that there are only limited funds available for travel assistance, especially for foreign travel.
 ICTS encourages organisers to bring in additional support, especially for international travel of foreign speakers and participants, for a more optimal utilisation of ICTS resources.
 Organizers should give details of any such additional sources of financial support for the program that they expect to bring in.
 Mention the budget headings for which these funds can be used (e.g travel, local expenses, etc.)